Loyola University New Orleans: Academics

 The university enrolls 5,000 students, including 3,000 undergraduates.
 The student to faculty ratio is 11 to 1.
 The Princeton Review featured Loyola New Orleans in the 2010 edition of its annual book, The Best 371 Colleges.
 Loyola University New Orleans ranked 10th of the South regional universities in the 2017 U.S. News & World Report Best College Ranking.
 The New York-based education services company says Loyola New Orleans offers students an outstanding undergraduate education.

-Nearly all classes are taught by full-time faculty, 91 percent of whom hold doctoral or equivalent degrees in their areas of expertise.
 Loyola professors have been recognized nationally and internationally by the Pulitzer Committee, the National Science Foundation, the National Endowment for the Humanities, and by numerous other associations.

 Colleges

 Loyola is organized into colleges specializing in the liberal arts, social and physical sciences and certain professions.
 The colleges at Loyola include: